-Airbags deploying in the front seat could harm your pet.
-An unrestrained pet will be thrown about and possibly injured, or injure a passenger during panic braking or in a collision.
 Pets should be restrained in the rear seat in pet harnesses or pet carriers that are secured by seat belts.

-BREAK-IN RECOMMENDATIONS
+ENGINE BREAK-IN RECOMMENDATIONS

-A long break-in period is not required for the drivetrain (engine, transmission, and rear axle) in your new vehicle.
+A long break-in period is not required for the engine in your vehicle.

-Drive moderately during the first 500 mi (800 km).
-After the initial 60 mi (100 km), speeds up to 50 or 55 mph (80 or 90 km/h) are desirable.
+Drive moderately during the first 300 miles (500 km).
+After the initial 60 miles (100 km), speeds up to 50 or 55 mph (80 or 90 km/h) are desirable.

-While cruising, brief full-throttle acceleration within the limits of local traffic laws contributes to a good break-in.
-However, wide-open throttle acceleration in low gear can be detrimental and should be avoided.
+While cruising, brief full-throttle acceleration within the limits of local traffic laws, contributes to a good break-in.
+Wide-open throttle acceleration in low gear can be detrimental and should be avoided.